mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 str1 := 'test'.
 str2 := 'test'.
-"str1 and str2 may or may not refer to the same object in memory."
+"str1 and str2 may or may not refer to the same object in memory.
+ The compiler decides this and user code should not assume either outcome."
 ```

 There are no particularly interesting class methods in the `Symbol` class.